Dhurba123a/JWT-API/README.md

 # JWT-API
-Kindly find the postman collection to test the API.
+Kindly find the postman collection and jone.sql file for database to test the API.
 Thank you.